FIRST-Tech-Challenge/FtcRobotController/README.md

 # Contents

 Our team's code is in [./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/](./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/).
-It contains an autonomous, teleop, and various helper classes to ease the process of programming the robot.
+It contains an Autonomous, TeleOp, and various helper classes to ease the process of programming the robot.
 For more details, look at the [README.md](./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md)